Skip to content

 This bulge can sometimes press on the nerves in your spine, which is what causes the pain, numbness, or weakness you might be feeling.
 Understanding what’s happening in your body is the first step toward finding a solution that works.
 The good news is that your body has an incredible capacity to heal, and with the right approach, you can find lasting relief without resorting to medication or invasive procedures.
 At Lazar Spinal Care, we focus on addressing the root cause of issues like bulging discs to help you get back to living your life comfortably.

-A Quick Look at Your Spinal Discs
+How Your Spinal Discs Work

 To really get what a bulging disc is, it helps to know a little about your spinal discs themselves.
 Each disc has two main parts: a soft, gel-like center and a tough, fibrous outer ring.
 This design makes them perfect shock absorbers for your spine, protecting it from daily stress.